 We also adapted a novel method to quantify the contributions of the different physical and biological processes governing the sea surface pCO_2 seasonality in the coastal domain.
-This method goes one step further than past coastal studies (e.g., Signorini et al., 2013; Turi et al., 2014) where the processes attribution was only based on the seasonal changes in DIC, ALK, SST and SSS or/and combined with a series of sequential simulations isolating one term after the other.
-In particular, our simulations 590 are non-sequential and allow accounting for the co-variations between the different variables impacted by each process and how their simultaneous evolution modulates in quantitative terms the pCO_2 dynamics.
-Our approach, which is illustrated in three coastal regions (the U.S. East Coast, the California Current and the Norwegian Basin), allows to decipher the complex interplay between ocean transport of chemical species (DIC, ALK and SSS), biological drawdown, fresh water fluxes (dilution/concentration effects) and thermal changes (air-sea fluxes and transport of temperature) on the pCO2 dynamics.
-595 Depending on the season and region, these terms can reinforce or oppose each other and act to strengthen or dampen the amplitude of pCO2 seasonal variations that control the air-sea CO2 exchange.
-Along the U.S. East Coast and in the Californian Current, pCO_2 increases from winter-to-summer.
-In the former region, this increase is controlled by a subtle balance between biological drawdown, thermal changes and ocean circulation, while in the Californian Current, the circulation due to the upwelling (supplying pCO_2 -rich waters to the surface) drives the increase in pCO_2 .
-In contrast, in the Norwegian Basin, 600 biological drawdown dominates the marked spring pCO_2 decrease observed in the region.
-These differences in the quantitative controls of pCO2 dynamics from one region to another support our proposed analysis at the broad scale of the 45 MARCATS regions that together compose the global coastal ocean.
+This method goes one step further than past coastal studies (e.g., Signorini et al., 2013; Turi et al., 2014) where the processes attribution was only based on the seasonal changes in DIC, ALK, SST and SSS and/or combined with a series of sequential simulations isolating one term after the other.
+In particular, our simulations are non-sequential and allow us to account for the co-variations between the different variables impacted by each process and how their simultaneous evolution modulates pCO_2 dynamics in quantitative terms.
+Our approach, which is illustrated in three coastal regions (the US East Coast, the California Current and the Norwegian Basin), allows to decipher the complex interplay between ocean transport of chemical species (DIC, ALK and SSS), biological drawdown, freshwater fluxes (dilution and concentration effects) and thermal changes (air-sea fluxes and transport of temperature) on the pCO_2 dynamics.
+Depending on the season and region, these terms can reinforce or oppose each other and act to strengthen or dampen the amplitude of pCO_2 seasonal variations that control the airsea CO2 exchange.
+Along the US East Coast and in the Californian Current, pCO_2 increases from winter to summer.
+In the former region, this increase is controlled by a subtle balance between biological drawdown, thermal changes and ocean circulation, while in the Californian Current the circulation due to the upwelling (supplying pCO_2 -rich waters to the surface) drives the increase in pCO_2 .
+In contrast, in the Norwegian Basin biological drawdown dominates the marked spring pCO_2 decrease observed in the region.
+These differences in the quantitative controls of pCO_2 dynamics from one region to another support our proposed analysis at the broad scale of the 45 MARCATS regions that together compose the global coastal ocean.

-A handful of observational-based studies analyzed the seasonal variability of pCO2 in the global coastal ocean (Cao et al., 2020; Chen and Hu, 2019; Laruelle et al., 2017).
-The mechanistic understanding of seasonal pCO2 variations was, and remains limited by the amount of available observations.
-The modeling approach tailored for the coastal ocean presented in this manuscript complements observational studies and help improve our quantitative understanding of the underlying physical and biological drivers of the coastal pCO_2 dynamics.
-The comparison of the model performance to a state-of-the-art coastal pCO_2 database and continuous pCO_2 data product also lends confidence in our model results for a large fraction of the global

-610 coastal domain.
-The coastal ocean is under tremendous anthropogenic pressure (e.g. climate, land-use change and agriculture, pollution, urbanization; e.g., Mackenzie et al., 2005; Regnier et al., 2013; Seitzinger et al., 2005).
-Understanding the interplay between physical, biological and thermal processes and how they control coastal pCO2 worldwide will be key to assess how their future changes impact air-sea CO2 exchange in coastal environments.
+A handful of observation-based studies have analyzed the seasonal variability of pCO_2 in the global coastal ocean (Cao et al., 2020; Chen and Hu, 2019; Laruelle et al., 2017).
+The mechanistic understanding of seasonal pCO_2 variations was and remains limited by the amount of available observations.
+The modeling approach tailored for the coastal ocean presented in this paper complements observational studies and helps to improve our quantitative understanding of the underlying physical and biological drivers of coastal pCO_2 dynamics.
+The comparison of the model performance to a state-of-the-art coastal pCO_2 database and continuous pCO_2 data product also lends confidence to our model results for a large fraction of the global coastal domain.
+The coastal ocean is under tremendous anthropogenic pressure (e.g., climate, land-use change, agriculture, pollution, urbanization; see, e.g., Mackenzie et al., 2005; Regnier et al., 2013; Seitzinger et al., 2005).
+Understanding the interplay between physical, biological and thermal processes and how they control coastal pCO_2 worldwide will be key to assessing how their future changes impact air-sea CO2 exchange in coastal environments.